AMERICAN LEGION RIDERS

 Section 1.
 Between Chapter meetings, the administrative power of the Chapter shall be vested in the Chapter Executive Committee, which shall consist of all elected officers for the current year.

 Section 2.
-The immediate Past Chapter President shall be members of the Executive Committee without a vote.
+The immediate Past Chapter Director shall be members of the Executive Committee without a vote.

 ARTICLE VII, APPAREL